In most cases, moles are harmless spots that can appear at any age, on any part of your body. They come in a wide range of colors, shapes

 This simple non-invasive procedure uses liquid nitrogen to freeze and destroy the mole’s tissue at the cellular level.
 After the mole has been frozen and destroyed, the area may blister and scab before fully healing in three to six weeks.
-Cryotherapy is a virtually painless outpatient procedure with very low risk of infection and can be performed at your dermatologist’s office.
+Cryotherapy is a virtually painless outpatient procedure with

 In some cases, moles require surgical excision.
 Your dermatologist will cut out the entire mole and stitch the skin back together as needed.
 Other times, your doctor may use a surgical blade to shave off the mole.
 In both cases, the removed mole tissue will be examined under a microscope to determine if cancer cells are present.